 The research team and PPI panel will use the findings of WPs 1-3 to develop an alpha prototype decision aid with software developers and an accompanying implementation strategy.
-The decision aid is likely to be electronic and web-based, possibly delivered via tablet computer, and will likely also exist in a downloadable version that can function without internet access.
-It is expected to be used by women and health professionals in consultations, but potentially shared with women before and after consultations too if WP1-2 findings support this.
-WP1-3 findings will also inform decisions on whether the decision aid has an additional easy-read or non-text version (e.g. video/animation, and a paperbased version for those who require this), and the approach taken to clarifying users' values.
+The decision aid will be developed as an electronic and web-based version, possibly delivered via tablet computer, and will likely also exist in a downloadable version that can function without internet access.
+Based on WP1-3 findings, a visual aid (potentially infographics) which provides an overview of the decision aid content, to be used as a prompt for structure of conversations in consultations, will also be developed to support implementation.
+If time and resource allows, we may also develop an easy-read version of the decision aid for those who prefer to read a resource written in very simple language, or who find lengthy text difficult to read.
+The easy-read version would be accessible to all potential users via the same webbased routes.
+The decision aid is expected to be shared with women before and after consultations, e.g. via a letter with a QR code and web link, an email or web portal provided by their healthcare provider.
 Language will be tailored to ensure it is sensitive and inclusive to all users including women, their partners and advocates.
-We anticipate that the decision aid will be multi-layered to account for differing levels of detail desired by users, and that it will contain sections for women with specific characteristics or concerns.
-This will all be informed from WP 1-3.
-Example sections may address specific cultural priorities, previous caesarean birth, living with long-term health conditions, previous vaginal birth, cultural pressure to pursue vaginal birth or caesarean birth as indicated by WP1-3.
+Based on WP 1-3 findings, we plan that the decision aid will be multi-layered to account for differing levels of detail desired by users, and that it will contain sections for women with specific characteristics or concerns.
+Example sections may address how mode of birth conversations and decisions can be affected by cultural considerations, previous caesarean birth, living with long-term health conditions and previous vaginal birth.
 Such sections may include links to existing approved information resources where detailed duplication would not be warranted e.g. birth after caesarean birth information.

-The research team and PPI panel will use storyboarding to map out the content of the decision aid and develop the prototype by describing a woman's antenatal journey.
-(5) The decision aid is not planned to be designed to lead the user/consultant to a decision but rather it will be designed to provide information, which will allow individuals to make an informed choice.
-The decision aid will explicitly describe the choice between pursuing vaginal birth or planning caesarean birth, detail what these involve, describe the positive and negative features of each (with an indication of how likely these are to occur) and may discuss what it is like to experience the consequences.
-We anticipate including one or more values clarification components.
+The research team and PPI panel will use storyboarding to map out the content of the decision aid and develop the prototype in line with a woman's antenatal journey.
+(5) The decision aid is not planned to be designed to lead the user/consultant to a decision but rather it will be designed to provide information to prompt conversations between pregnant women and maternity care providers, which will allow individuals to make an informed choice.
+The decision aid will explicitly describe the choice between pursuing vaginal birth or planning caesarean birth, detail what these involve, describe the positive and negative features of each (with an indication of how likely these are to occur) and will include a range of service-user stories to illustrate what it is like to experience the consequences of each type of birth.
+We anticipate including one or more values clarification components in the form of prompts for users to make notes on what is important to them, and what they want to discuss further with their care provider.
 Software developers will support translation of the decision aid components into user-friendly 'pages'.
 The decision aid will be 'sandpit tested' by users in stakeholder workshops.